hindsightsoftware/atlassian-connect-play/README.md

     db.default.acquireRetryDelay=5 seconds

 Note that the postgres driver is already a dependency of the module, so you don't need to add a dependency for it.
-In that same `application.conf` you will need to uncomment the ebean configuration line:
+In that same `application.conf` you will need to uncomment the `ebean` configuration line:

     ebean.default="models.*"

 And the last thing is to add the evolutions scripts to your project.
-In the `conf/evolutions/default` copy the evolution scripts you will find in the source code of this module.
+In the `conf/evolutions/default` copy the evolution scripts you will find in the source code of this module (named `1.sql`, `2.sql`, etc.), re-order them if necessary to work with your own evolutions scripts.
 Note that those scripts are written for Postgres and if you plan to use another database you might need to tweak them.

 You can read more about some of those topics on the Play website: